segfly-oss/ssh-gitway/README.md

 # Known Issues
 * Client without the ability to perform ssh-agent key forwarding are probably not going to work
-* SSH-GitWay has the potential to be a general-purpose SSH solution, not just for Git and wil be a focus in a future version.
+* SSH-GitWay has the potential to be a general-purpose SSH solution, not just for Git and will be a focus in a future version.
 Right now it is hard-coded for the `git` user on targets.

 # References